President: Lord Lexden

 Lord Lexden OBE has made significant contributions in three spheres of activity: education, politics and authorship.
 He was created a Conservative working peer with the title of Lord Lexden in December 2010.
 He is official historian to the Conservative Party and of the Carlton Club.
 He is also President of the Council for Independent Education (CIFE).
 From 1997 to 2004 he was General Secretary of the Independent Schools Council (ISC); he is a faithful friend to ISA and a champion of independent education in this country.

-The ISA Lexden Prize is a national award, named for our President and is presented at a ceremony in the House of Lords each year to the sixth former in one of the ISA Members’ schools (over 580), judged to be the “most remarkable student”; following nominations received from the Headteachers themselves.
+The ISA Lexden Prize is a national award, named for our President and is presented at a ceremony in the House of Lords each year to the sixth former in one of the ISA Members’ schools, judged to be the “most remarkable student”; following nominations received from the Headteachers themselves.